-This course provides training in heavy rescue techniques to fire service and other emergency personnel.
+This course provides training in heavy rescue techniques.
 Students learn how to use rescue equipment, construct rescue systems, package rescuers, and manage rescue scenes.
-Topics include the construction and/or use of spar lashing, gin poles, A-frames, tripods, block and tackle systems, cribbing and wedges, and shores.
-This course is intended for practicing firefighters and other emergency personnel.
+Topics include rescue scene considerations and management; rescue rope and related equipment; lifting and moving heavy objects; breaching and breaching operations; ladder rescue systems; and structure shoring systems.
 (FT) AA;AS.

-340 Company Officer 2A: Human Resource Management for Company Officers 32-44 hours lab, 0.5 units
+340 Company Officer 2A: Human Resource Management for Company Officers 32-44 hours lab, 0.5 units Grade Only

 Advisory: Fire Protection Technology 381F with a grade of "C" or better, or equivalent.

 This course provides information on the use of human resources to accomplish assignments.

 Topics include evaluating member performance; supervising personnel; and integrating health and safety plans, policies, and procedures into daily activities as well as the emergency scene.
 This course is intended for practicing firefighters seeking advancement to the company officer level.
-(FT) AA/ AS.
+(FT) AA/AS.